centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 A **discovery commands** is a command line to execute a *[discovery plugin](#discovery-plugins)*.

-For each discovery plugins you need to define two commands:
+For each discovery plugin, you need to define two commands:

   - The first one to get the list of available XML attributes
   - The second one to discover items on a host